Tuur Dierckx

-Tuur Dierckx (born 9 May 1995) is a Belgian professional footballer who plays as a striker for Belgian First Division A club Westerlo.
+Tuur Dierckx (born 9 May 1995) is a Belgian professional footballer who plays as a winger for Deinze.

-Club career
+Career

 Dierckx made his debut on 26 July 2013 in the first game of the 2013–14 season against Charleroi.
 He replaced Lior Refaelov after 81 minutes as Club Brugge won the game 2–0.

 Dierckx signed for Antwerp in 2016.

+On 1 August 2023, Atromitos officially announced the signing of Dierckx on a two-year contract.

+In June 2025, it was confirmed that Tuur Dierckx would join Sporting Hasselt.

+Personal life

+In March 2021, Dierckx was sentenced to one month in prison for hosting a party during lockdown amid the COVID-19 pandemic in Belgium.
+He also received a fine of €800.